OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-35.md

 ram skins dyed red and another type of fine leather; acacia wood;

 ## Exodus 35:8
-olive oil for the light; spices for the anointing oil and for the fragrant incense;
+oil for the lamps; spices for the anointing oil and for the aromatic incense;

 ## Exodus 35:9
 and onyx stones and other gems to be set in the ephod and breastpiece.

 ## Exodus 35:10
-“All who are skilled among you are to come and make everything the Lord has commanded:
+“All who possess skills among you are invited to come and make everything the Lord has commanded:

 ## Exodus 35:11
 the tabernacle with its tent and its covering, its hooks, frames, crossbars, posts, and bases;